doctrine/mongodb-odm/docs/en/reference/inheritance-mapping.rst

+.. _inheritance_mapping:

 Inheritance Mapping
 ===================

-Doctrine currently offers two supported methods of inheritance which are Single Collection Inheritance and Collection Per Class Inheritance.
+Doctrine currently offers two supported methods of inheritance:
+:ref:`single collection <single_collection_inheritance>` and
+:ref:`collection per class <collection_per_class_inheritance>` inheritance.

 Mapped Superclasses
 -------------------

-An mapped superclass is an abstract or concrete class that provides persistent document state and mapping information for its subclasses, but which is not itself a document.
+A mapped superclass is an abstract or concrete class that provides mapping information for its subclasses, but is not itself a document.
 Typically, the purpose of such a mapped superclass is to define state and mapping information that is common to multiple document classes.

-Mapped superclasses, just as regular, non-mapped classes, can appear in the middle of an otherwise mapped inheritance hierarchy (through Single Collection Inheritance or Collection Per Class Inheritance).
+Just like non-mapped classes, mapped superclasses may appear in the middle of an otherwise mapped inheritance hierarchy (through :ref:`single collection <single_collection_inheritance>` or :ref:`collection per class <collection_per_class_inheritance>`) inheritance.

 .. note::

-    A mapped superclass cannot be a document and is not query able.
+    A mapped superclass cannot be a document and is not queryable.

 Example: